State provides COVID-19 testing in city

 Connolly said teachers and students are referred to the testing site through the school system and that the site offers same-day results.

-Officials at Whittier Regional High has told students and staff that they can also be tested at one of the sites being run by the state in Haverhill.
+Officials at Whittier Regional High has told students and staff that they can also be tested at the site being run by the state in Haverhill.